 Probiotic foods contain naturally-occurring healthy bacteria which can thrive in your digestive tract and help get rid of bad bacteria.

 You can introduce powerful probiotics into your diet, and here are some of the best ones that I recommend:

 - Miso Soup

 - Raw cheese

-All of these foods contain naturally high amounts of probiotics (healthy gut bacteria) so try to get 2 portions of any of these into your diet.
+All of these foods contain naturally high amounts of probiotics so try to get two portions of any of these into your diet on a daily basis.
 Probiotic supplements are also highly recommended.